markNZed/GPT-NeoX-Colab/notebook2task.md

    - Use GitHub as the central repository for code sharing and version control.
    - Organize the repository for clarity and ease of collaboration.

-5. **Experiment Tracking with Weights & Biases (W&B):**
+5. **Experiment Tracking with MLFlow:**
-   - Integrate W&B for logging, tracking experiments, and visualizing results.
+   - Integrate MLFlow for logging, tracking experiments, and visualizing results.
-   - Facilitate collaboration by sharing W&B dashboards and reports.
+   - Facilitate collaboration by sharing MLFlow dashboards and reports.

 ---